niko-la-petrovic/TerrariaAutoFisher/README.md

 Press Num5 to start selecting an area with your mouse and Num5 again to create a rectangle.

 Press F when the zone is ready and the fishing rod bobber is in the water.

+# TODOs

+- Code style improvements
+- Perf. improvements with the screen capture
+- Documentation
+- Customizability of keybindings
+- Greater customizability of runtime behavior